 A library for throttling algorithms

-This library is intended to be a collection of algorithms that can be reused when throttling user interactions with a resource (e.g., an API).
+This library is a small collection of algorithms that can be reused when throttling user interactions with a resource (e.g., an API).

 pip install rush